-J. School Review and Responsibilities
+E. School Review

-- 1. Membership of the School Personnel Committee - a.
-Members of the school personnel committees shall serve as representatives of the interest of their departments, schools, and the university as a whole. - b.
-The Personnel Committee of the School of Professional Studies shall consist of one representative from each department within the school. - c.
-The Personnel Committee of the School of Education shall consist of one representative from each department within the school. - d.
-The Sub-School Personnel Committees of the School of Arts and Sciences (grouped according to department alignment in 150.03, Article VI, Section A, No. 2, a., b., and c. and No. 3, a. and b.) shall consist of one member from each department. - e.
+1. Membership of the School Personnel Committee

+- a.
+Members of the school personnel committees shall serve as representatives of the interest of their departments, schools, and the College as a whole. - b.
+The professional studies School Personnel Committee shall consist of one representative from each department within the school. - c.
+The education school personnel committee shall consist of one representative from each department within the school. - d.
+The subschool personnel committees of the arts and sciences (grouped according to department alignment in 150.03, Article VI, Section A, No. 2, a., b., and c. and No. 3, a. and b.) shall consist of one member from each department.
+For each vacancy for a department representative the respective department shall nominate at least two candidates and shall elect one by secret ballot.
+Election for all vacancies shall be by majority vote by secret ballot of the members of the department voting.
+The departments shall elect alternates in the same manner.
+However, should only one candidate be available for departmental representative and should two-thirds of the voting members of the department indicate by secret ballot that the candidate is acceptable to them, s/he shall be the departmental representative. - e.
 Membership on school personnel committees shall be limited to full-time, tenured, academic faculty members with unqualified academic rank. - f.
-School and sub-school committee members shall take office by Oct.
+School and subschool committee members shall take office by Oct.
 15. - g.
-Members of the school and sub-school personnel committees shall serve staggered two-year terms.
-They may not serve two consecutive terms, unless no alternative is available. - h.
-Department chairs, acting department chairs, deans, assistant deans, and associate deans shall not be eligible for election or appointment to the school or sub-school personnel committees.
-In departments of eight or more members, department personnel committee members shall not be eligible for election or appointment to the school or sub-school personnel committees.
+Members of the school and subschool personnel committees shall serve staggered two-year terms and may not serve two consecutive terms. - h.
+Department chairs, acting department chairs, deans, assistant deans, and associate deans shall not be eligible for election or appointment to the school or subschool personnel committees.
+In departments of eight or more members, department personnel committee members shall not be eligible for election or appointment to the school or subschool personnel committees.

-2. School Review Process
+2. School Review